BalajiDyavanpalli7030/Smart-Education-World/README.md

 3. Click on an item to hear its audio description.
 4. Explore and enjoy learning with Smart Education World!

+## Deployment

+The Smart Education World website is deployed and can be accessed live at [https://smarteducationworld.netlify.app/](https://smarteducationworld.netlify.app/).
+Explore the interactive learning content for kids!

 ## Contact

 For any inquiries or feedback, feel free to contact me at [balajidyavanpalli@gmail.com].